 (5) Identification tablets and number plates shall bear the prescribed characters enamelled or painted thereon, in the colour and on the background approved by the Director General for the class of tablets or plates concerned.

-(6) Except where the identification tablets or number plates are special plates, the Director General may, by notice served on a licensee, require the licensee to surrender to the Director General any identification tablets or number plates specified in the notice that are not reflective plates and on receipt of any fee payable for the issue of the plates under the Road Traffic (Charges and Fees) Regulations 2006, issue to the licensee a set of reflective plates by way of replacement.
+(6) Except where the identification tablets or number plates are special plates, the Director General may, by notice served on a licence holder, require the licence holder to surrender to the Director General any identification tablets or number plates specified in the notice that are not reflective plates and on receipt of any fee payable for the issue of the plates under the Road Traffic (Charges and Fees) Regulations 2006, issue to the licence holder a set of reflective plates by way of replacement.

-(6a) The Director General may, by notice served on a licensee, require the licensee to surrender to the Director General any identification tablets or number plates specified in the notice that are issued in respect of an interchangeable semi-trailer the licence for which was granted on payment of a reduced fee in accordance with a direction of the Director General under the Road Traffic (Charges and Fees) Regulations 2006 regulation 17 and on receipt of the appropriate fee payable under regulation 22 for the issue of plates, issue to the licensee a set of number plates with the letters “IT” and the word “interchangeable” on the plate by way of replacement.
+(6a) The Director General may, by notice served on a licence holder, require the licence holder to surrender to the Director General any identification tablets or number plates specified in the notice that are issued in respect of an interchangeable semi-trailer the licence for which was granted on payment of a reduced fee in accordance with a direction of the Director General under the Road Traffic (Charges and Fees) Regulations 2006 regulation 17 and on receipt of the appropriate fee payable under regulation 22 for the issue of plates, issue to the licence holder a set of number plates with the letters “IT” and the word “interchangeable” on the plate by way of replacement.

-(7) For the purposes of subregulations (6) and (6a), a notice may be served on a licensee by —
+(7) For the purposes of subregulations (6) and (6a), a notice may be served on a licence holder by —

 (a) personally serving the notice upon him;